Submissions

 • STROBE for observational studies.

-2.4 Review Articles
+2.4 Literature Review Articles

-The maximum text length will be 5000 words excluding abstract and references.
-Up to 4 tables and 4 figures will be accepted, unless a greater number is justified.
-The body of the article may contain titles and subtitles as appropriate to facilitate reading.
-It is essential to include the abstract in narrative style, in Spanish and English, with a maximum length of 250 words.
-After the abstract, the author must include 3 to 5 keywords, which must be within the MeSH-DeCS terms.
+It is essential to include an abstract in structured format, in Spanish or Portuguese and English, with a maximum length of 250 words.
+After the abstract, the author should include 3 to 5 keywords, which must be listed within the MeSH-DeCS terms in each of the languages.

 2.5 Case Reports